jmcglone/jmcglone.github.io/_posts/2019-08-02-Perf-measurement-environment-on-Linux.md

 ------

 Lots of features in HW and SW are intended to increase performance.
 But some of them have non-deterministic behavior.
 In fact, today we will only talk about the features which are not permanently active.
-Since we have litle control over them, it makes sense to disable them to receive more consistent measurements and reduce the noise.
+Since we have little control over them, it makes sense to disable them to receive more consistent measurements and reduce the noise.
 Take turbo boost feature, for example: if we start two runs, one right after another on a "cold" processor, first run will possibly work for some time in overclocked mode.
-I.e. CPU will increase it's frequency to the extent permitted by thermal package ([TDP](https://en.wikipedia.org/wiki/Thermal_design_power)) and then go back somewhere around it's base frequency.
+I.e. CPU will increase its frequency to the extent permitted by thermal package ([TDP](https://en.wikipedia.org/wiki/Thermal_design_power)) and then go back somewhere around its base frequency.
 However, the second run will operate on base frequency without entering the turbo mode.
 That's where variation in results might come from.

 So, ideally when doing benchmarking we try to disable all the potential sources of performance non-determinism in a system.
 This article is an attempt to bring all the tips together, provide examples and give instructions how to configure your machine properly.